allajahzan/Quiz-App-using-Next/README.md

-It's a quiz app designed with NextJS + TypeScript
+It's a quiz app designed with Next + TypeScript

 * to run 'npm run dev'